Is there a secular decline in disruptive patents? Correcting for measurement bias: Why Truncation Matters

 $f_{it}= $

 and

 $b_{it}= $

 where $N$ is the sum of the number of patents citing: the focal patent only ($N_F$), the focal patent and parts of its predecessors ($N_B)$, and parts of its predecessors only ($N_R$) within $t$ years after the focal patent publication.
-A forward citation increases the consolidating (disruptive) nature of the focal patent if the forward cited patent does (does not) cite the predecessor patents (i.e., those patents also cited by the focal patent).
+A forward citation increases the consolidating (disruptive) nature of the focal patent if the forward cited patent does (does not) cite the predecessor patents (i.e., those patents also cited by the focal patent).\footnote{\cite{wu2019} and subsequent work by \cite{bornmann2020disruption} simplified the CD index formula as: $CD = \frac{N_F-N_B}{N_F+N_B+N_R}$.}

-We extend the CD index by directly considering truncation.
-Truncation affects the CD index in two ways.
-First, left-truncation (i.e., with respect to the earlier years) reduces the number of counted forward citations $N$ if the truncated backward citations are cited within the $t$ post-publication years of the focal patent:
+We extend the CD index by directly considering truncation, which affects the CD index in two ways.
+First, left truncation reduces the number of counted forward citations $N$ if the truncated backward citations are cited within the $t$ post-publication years of the focal patent: